L16H7N1N65/projetjs-suricate/README.md

 ## Introduction

-In the pursuit of creating an online store, we embarked on a journey to expand our skill set and delve into new technologies.
-As part of this endeavor, we have introduced an extensive database to enrich the functionality of the online store.
+In the pursuit of creating an online store, I have embarked on a journey to expand my skill set and delve into new technologies.
+As part of this endeavor, I have introduced an extensive database to enrich the functionality of the online store.

 ## Project Overview

 The project aims to revolutionize the online shopping experience by integrating immersive 3D elements.
 Our focal point is the showcase of the iconic Uptempo model in collaboration with Nike and Supreme, blending street style with avant-garde design.
-Leveraging the Three.js library, we have crafted an environment where style seamlessly intersects with the digital realm.
+Leveraging the Three.js library, I have crafted an environment where style seamlessly intersects with the digital realm.

 ## Technical Overview